pslowikowski-t/stylelint-design-token-guard/README.md

 ## Contributing

-If you have ideas for improvements or have found a bug, feel free to open issues or pull requests on the [GitHub project page](https://github.com/YOUR_USERNAME/stylelint-design-token-guard).
-(Remember to update this link!)
+If you have ideas for improvements or have found a bug, feel free to open issues or pull requests on the [GitHub project page](https://github.com/pslowikowski-t/stylelint-design-token-guard).

 ## License